gongzhitaao/tensorflow-adversarial/README.md

   the saliency score is calculated.
 In JSMA, saliency score is calculated as `dt/dx * (-do/dx)`, while in SMDA, the saliency score is `dt/dx - do/dx`, thus the name "saliency map difference".

+## Dependencies

+1. Python3, samples codes uses many of the Python3 features.
+2. Numpy, only needed in sample codes.
+3. Tensorflow, tested with Tensorflow 1.1 and 1.3.
+Since there is no change in the API (only minor version number change), it should work with other versions as well.

 ## The `model`